-The fair values of advances from a shareholder, term loans and finance lease liabilities are calculated using discounted cash flows based on the current market rate of borrowings.
+The fair values of term loans and hire purchase liabilities are calculated using discounted cash flows based on the current market rate of borrowings.

 31. Capital management

 The Group's objectives when managing capital is to maintain a strong capital base and safeguard the Group's ability to continue as a going concern, so as to maintain investor, creditor and market confidence and to sustain future development of the business.
 The Directors monitor and are determined to maintain an optimal debt-to-equity ratio.